chetdeva/draggablerecyclerview/README.md

 ## Draggable RecyclerView

-DraggableRecyclerView provides a wrapper class `DragItemTouchHelperCallback` extends `ItemTouchHelper.Callback` which you can use to add Dragging capability to your RecyclerView elements.
-You make use of DataBinding to bind it via XML.
+DraggableRecyclerView provides a wrapper class `DragItemTouchHelperCallback` extends `ItemTouchHelper.Callback` which you can use to add Dragging capability to your RecyclerView items.
+You make use of `DataBinding` to bind it via XML.

 <img src="./README_images/draggable_recyclerview.gif" width="300" height="534"/>

 ## How to Use

 ```
    DragItemTouchHelperCallback dragCallback = new DragItemTouchHelperCallback
    				.Builder(ItemTouchHelper.UP | ItemTouchHelper.DOWN, 0)
    				.setDragEnabled(dragEnabled)
    				.onItemMoveListener(onItemDrag)
    				.build();

    ItemTouchHelper itemTouchHelper = new ItemTouchHelper(dragCallback);
    itemTouchHelper.attachToRecyclerView(recyclerView);
 ```

 ## How to Bind